 - leadership by example in a global community defined by peaceful cooperation among nations

-How We Got In
+How We Got Into This Mess

 We can have the best future available to us, but not if we continue to use the methods that have failed in the past.
 It’s important to remember who got us here – that the leaders of our political system, most of whom are career politicians, are the ones who have largely been given the responsibility for “solving” our nation’s problems.
 And they have failed, and failed, and failed again.